AlexSischin/MovieRecommender/report/REPORT.md

 Movie and user **embeddings are useless for this dataset**.

+## Combined recommender

+The only model that has decent enough accuracy is the content-based filtering algorithm.
+Combining it with other models could ideally give minor accuracy benefits, but with a cost of a major resource consumption and development time increase.
+That's too much for this project, so we're calling this project done.
+Time to test!

 # References

 * Jesse Vig Shilad Sen and John Riedl.
 2012.
 The Tag Genome: Encoding Community Knowledge to Support Novel Interaction.